grzegorzborkowski/gcn/dbpl-dataset/README.md

 --authors_count - how many top authors (in terms of number of articles written) will be kept.
 All articles not written by those actors will be discarded. <br>
 --words_min_frequency - at least how many times a word has to occur in abstracts not to be removed
 <br>
---min_edges_for_article - remove all articles occuring less times than this number --ngrams - how many adjacent words to use in creating internal graphs.
-Default set to 3.
+--min_edges_for_article - remove all articles occuring less times than this number <br>
+--ngrams - how many adjacent words to use in creating internal graphs.
+Default set to 3. <br>
 --debug/no-debug enable or disable printing debug info.
-Default set to debug.
+Default set to debug. <br>

 #### Extra information
 The dataset is here: